abelcarriizo/Python-OOP/README.md

 # Python-OOP
-Object-oriented programming exercises in Python with hands-on examples using pytest for testing.
+Object-oriented programming exercises in Python with hands-on examples using unittest for testing.